 DED9

-Don’t Neglect Data Structures To Succeed In The World Of Java Programming
+Don’t Neglect Data Structures to Succeed in Java Programming

-All applications that use data structures implement them in different ways.
-The topic of data structure is so crucial that all major universities worldwide have developed dedicated chapters for teaching this concept.
+All applications that use data structures implement them differently.
+The topic of data structures is so crucial that all major universities worldwide have dedicated chapters to teach it.

 Interestingly, prominent educational institutions have also developed dedicated videos for working with data structures in different programming languages.
-Successful programmers are all familiar with this concept in the world of Java programming.
+Successful Java programmers are all familiar with this concept.

 Hence, if you are planning to enter the world of Java programming, you should spend significant time learning data structures.